Frequently Asked Questions

 The approach blends psychological insight, nervous-system awareness, and embodied reflection so change becomes lived, not forced.
 Rather than offering quick motivation, Thought Freedom supports gradual, rooted understanding that you can return to again and again.

-Is this course a replacement for therapy or mental health treatment?
+Is Thought Freedom a replacement for therapy or mental health treatment?

-No. TFC is a structured, coaching-based programme designed for personal growth and self-awareness through progressive stages.
+No. Thought Freedom is a structured framework designed to support personal growth and self-awareness through progressive stages.

-It is not substitute for crisis support or clinical mental health care.
+It is not a substitute for crisis support or clinical mental health care.

-If you're experiencing significant distress or require therapeutic intervention, please seek guidance from a qualified mental health professional.
+If you're experiencing significant distress or require therapeutic support, please seek guidance from a qualified mental health professional.

-What support do I receive whilst taking the course?
+What support do I receive whilst I move through the framework?

-While the course is self-guided, you are not alone in the process.
-Email support is included throughout all stages of Thought Freedom, so you can ask questions and receive clarity as you move through the work.
+While the work is self-guided, you are not alone in the process.
+Email support is available throughout all stages of Thought Freedom, allowing you to ask questions and receive clarity as you move through the work.

-The foundational stages — Understanding Thoughts, What You Believe, How to Forgive, and The Power of Choice — also include up to three optional one-to-one integration calls.
-Stages five and six remain self-guided with email support, but do not include integration calls.
+The foundational stages — Understanding Thoughts, What You Believe, Forgiveness and Emotional Release, and The Power of Choice — also include up to three optional one-to-one integration calls per stage.
+Stages Five and Six remain self-guided with email support, but do not include integration calls.

-These conversations are steady spaces for reflection, grounding, and perspective as patterns begin to shift.
+These conversations provide a steady space for reflection, grounding, and perspective as patterns begin to shift.

 Support is available when you want it — without pressure, dependency, or obligation.